 “My wife and I are on 16/8 fasting, and we use an app called fasting tracker, but others do the same.
 I first did a 72 hour fast, where I lost 3.7kg.
 It was hard, but I kick-started the fasting off as I knew how hard it could be.
 We walk the dogs an hour a day, and we exercise somewhere between 35-55 mins away buy using two apps to ensure we are working for all the muscle groups, using dumbells, elastics and just bodyweight for HIIT.
 Using BMI as a guide is pointless; getting scales that show bodyfat and muscle % is so much more useful.
 I need to lose another 15kg in bodyfat to hit 69.9kg.”

 The Bottom Line on the 16:8 Diet?

 Finally, will the 16:8 Diet plan help you lose weight?
-Well, based on the research we found, the intermittent fasting involved can help you shed some pounds.
+Based on the research we found, the intermittent fasting involved can help you shed some pounds.
 Studies have shown that this approach may also help prevent certain health issues.
 However, we did notice that some people who’ve tried this approach complained about the 8-hour eating window, and others said they saw no substantial results.

 If you want to boost your weight-loss results, you should consider a diet plan or program backed by solid research but doesn’t leave you feeling hungry or unsatisfied half the day.